aa-fiu-classes/tcn-6430-web/lab-1-build-micro-cdn.md

 ;
 @	IN	NS	ns1.delegated.domain.name.

-ns1 IN  A   <IP address of dns-server-1>
+ns1 IN  A   1.2.3.4   ; IP address of dns-server-1

-www	IN	A	<IP address of http-1 or http2>  ; each of zone files MUST contain exactly 1 resource record for `www` domain
+www	IN	A	5.6.7.8   ; IP address of http-1 or http2  ; each of zone files MUST contain exactly 1 resource record for `www` domain
 ```

 After you are done, you can reload DNS server daemon so it picks up the changed you have made.